Dibutyltryptamine

-Dibutyltryptamine (DBT), also known as N,N-dibutyltryptamine (N,N-DBT), is a psychedelic drug of the tryptamine family.
+Dibutyltryptamine (DBT), also known as N,N-dibutyltryptamine (N,N-DBT), is a psychedelic drug of the tryptamine family related to dimethyltryptamine (DMT).

 Use and effects

-In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin reported that a dose of 1 mg/kg by intramuscular injection was active, but less so than dimethyltryptamine (DMT) or diethyltryptamine (DET).
-This suggests that an active dose of DBT will be in the 100 mg range.
-It has been sold as a "research chemical" and has been confirmed to be an active hallucinogen, although somewhat weaker than other similar tryptamine derivatives.
+In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin reported that a dose of 1 mg/kg DBT by intramuscular injection was active, but less so than dimethyltryptamine (DMT) or diethyltryptamine (DET), producing only slight hallucinogenic effects.

 Pharmacology

 Pharmacodynamics

-DBT produces the head-twitch response in mice.
+DBT is a serotonin receptor agonist in the rat uterus and rat stomach strip, with similar potency as dimethyltryptamine (DMT).
+It produces the head-twitch response, a behavioral proxy of psychedelic effects, in mice.

 Chemistry

 DBT is found either as its crystalline hydrochloride salt or as an oily or crystalline base.

 Synthesis

 The chemical synthesis of DBT has been described.

 Isomers

 There are four symmetrical isomers of DBT which can be made, or ten isomers in total if unsymmetrical substitution is used.
 Of these only the n-butyl analogue DBT is known to be active in humans; the isobutyl, sec-butyl, and tert-butyl isomers DIBT, DSBT and DTBT have never been tested and only DBT and DIBT were made by Shulgin.